-It can make you very anxious when you have to leave them at home as you travel around the world for weeks or months on end.
+It can make you very anxious when you leave them at home as you travel worldwide for weeks or months.
 You worry about how they’re doing, whether or not they’re healthy, and it can sometimes put a downer on the whole trip.

 Take them to the vet